j1nxie/j1nxie.github.io/content/blog/2025-09-09-kamal-tailscale-github-actions.md

 With this setup, you'll need to add a `service` label to the resulting Docker image, as Kamal expects this label to know which container to spin down during deployment of new versions.
-This label should be the same as the `label` key within Kamal's configuration file.
+This label should be the same as the `service` key within Kamal's configuration file.

 ```diff